adityagoyal08/GFG_Solutions/readme.md

 ## About

 This repository is a collection of solutions to problems from GeeksforGeeks.
-The solutions are written in C++ (or specify any other language(s) you're using).
+The solutions are written in C++.
 Each solution is designed to be clear, concise, and well-documented.
 The aim is to help others understand various problem-solving techniques and algorithms.

 ## How to Use